kragen/knuth-interview-2006/README.md

 one summer in high school, I had drawn hundreds and hundreds of graphs, where I would take, where I would take an equation like the square root of X? + 5, 5x, minus something else, and I would, and then I would draw the graph.

-And I had, and my dad had a little calculating machine, which was a, where I, which could calculate square roots.
+And I had, and **my dad had a little calculating machine**, which was a, where I, which could calculate square roots.
 It actually would print it out.
 He was an accountant, so it would also print it out on tape, that I could run this machine and it would do the multiplying and stuff for me, and then I would have this function of, and then I would say, instead of X? + 5x, I would maybe change it to X? plus 4x, and draw that graph too, until I would learn how different graphs looked.

-I didn't have calculus, I didn't know calculus in high school, but I did know how to graph an equation, and that fascinated me, so I had played, I worked so hard on this, in fact, on this orange graph paper that I had, I started to get headaches, it was not easy on the eyes, and I think I started wearing heavier glasses at this time, because I worked on the graphs, but this had given me some experience with graphs, and liked, I liked that kind of Mathematics, even when I was in high school.
-So now, I got my first, I got my first part time job at Case; I'm supposed to draw graphs for the Statisticians.
-So that's fine, and downstairs from the sorting machine was a new computer, an electronic brain, as they called it, in those days, and it was the first, it was called the IBM Model 650.
-This was the, historically, the first computer that was mass produced; there were more than 1,000 of them.
+I didn’t have calculus, I didn’t know calculus in high school, but I did know how to graph an equation, and that fascinated me, so I had played, I worked so hard on this, in fact, on this orange graph paper that I had, **I started to get headaches**, it was not easy on the eyes, and I think I started wearing heavier glasses at this time, because I worked on the graphs, but this had given me some experience with graphs, and liked, I liked that kind of mathematics, even when I was in high school.

+So now, I got my
+first, I got my first part time job at Case; I’m supposed to draw graphs for the statisticians.
+So that’s fine, and downstairs from the sorting machine was a new computer, an electronic brain, as they called it, in those days, and it was the first, it was called the IBM Model 650.
+This was the, historically, **the first computer that was mass-produced**; there were more than 1,000 of them.
 Before that, computers had; no computer had been made more than a few dozen at the most.

 And this computer arrived, about midway in my Freshman year at Case, and it was sitting in a room downstairs from the Statistics laboratory, where I was working.
 So I could peer through the window at this computer, and with its flashing lights it looked rather exciting.
-And one day a guy saw me looking through the window, and he said, he invited me to come in, and he explained to me how the machine worked, and so it was quite fascinating to me that it could do things much different than this mechanical calculating machine that my dad had shown me.
-So I took a look at the operating manuals for the machine, and pretty soon I, he allowed me to punch cards that would go into that machine, as what; you know, I knew how to run a sorter, but now I could actually punch a card that would make a computer program.
-And I, and so I began to learn something about the inside of this machine.)
+And one day a guy saw me looking through the window, and he said, **he invited me to come in, and he explained to me how the machine worked**, and so it was quite fascinating to me that it could do things much different than this mechanical calculating machine that my dad had shown me.

+So I took a look at **the operating manuals for the machine**, and pretty soon I, he allowed me to punch cards that would go into that machine, as what; you know, I knew how to run a sorter, but now I could actually punch a card that would make a computer program.
+And I, and so I began to learn something about the inside of this machine.

 [20 - Learning how to program on the IBM 650 (Part 1)](http://webofstories.com/play/17079)
 ------------------------------------------------------------------------------------------